laszlocph/gimlet-documentation/src/pages/docs/onechart-reference.md

 You may use OneChart's `fileSecrets` feature to provide your application with long form secrets: SSH keys, or json files that are typically used as service account keys on Google Cloud.

-Just make sure to keep this config out of git - strictly on your laptop - as secrets are plain text.

 ```yaml
 image:
   repository: nginx